coralogix/terraform-provider-coralogix/docs/resources/logs2metric.md

 Optional:

 - `applications` (Set of String) An array that contains log’s application names that we want to be alerted on.
-Applications can be filter by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
+Applications can be filtered by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
 - `lucene` (String) The search_query that we wanted to be notified on.
 - `severities` (Set of String) An array of severities that we interested in.
 Can be one of ["Verbose" "Info" "Warning" "Error" "Critical" "Unspecified" "Debug"]
 - `subsystems` (Set of String) An array that contains log’s subsystem names that we want to be notified on.
-Subsystems can be filter by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx
+Subsystems can be filtered by prefix, suffix, and contains using the next patterns - filter:startsWith:xxx, filter:endsWith:xxx, filter:contains:xxx

 <a id="nestedblock--timeouts"></a>